What is London, English, British identity?

 The United Kingdom of Great Britain and Northern Ireland (otherwise called the UK), is the formal, political name for the kingdoms of England and Scotland, the principality of Wales, and the province of Northern Ireland.
 The British Isles refers to the two large islands, Great Britain and Ireland, and thousands of smaller islands around the area.
 Great Britain is the island that includes England, Wales, and Scotland.
 The term British refers to these three countries – Northern Ireland is not a part of Great Britain, so residents of that country may resent being called British.
 English is a term used to refer to only the nationals of England, not any other people in Great Britain.

 It is important to understand these differences because there are some regional rivalries and people are proud of their regional background.
 The English, Welsh, and Scots like to poke fun at each other but is all generally in good jest.
 For example, the English may mock the football teams of Wales or Scotland for all their inadequacies.
 Each nation may also make fun of each other’s cuisine or even the way they speak (accent).
-Because of these strong regional ties, people will first associate as being from England, then from Britain, then from the UK, then from Europe.
-Even though the UK is part of Europe, there is a bit of an 'island mentality' where the UK wants to distinguish itself from mainland Europe.
-In many ways, the UK is still separate politically and economically.
+Because of these strong regional ties, some people will first associate as being from England, then from Britain, then from the UK, then from Europe.

 In addition to regional differences, British society was traditionally based on hierarchy and differences in rank and class.
 While the focus on economic class has diminished over time, there is still quite a bit of polarization between the wealthy and the poor in London.
-Like in US cities there are poorer neighbourhoods and more wealthy neighbourhoods and this is also the case in London.
-You can have big ‘council estates’ that house poorer families and are densely populated within an area of other council estates or have wealthy neighbourhoods concentrated in the suburbs or outskirts.
+Like in other cities around the world, there are poorer neighbourhoods and more wealthy neighbourhoods and this is also the case in London.
+You can have big ‘council estates’ that house families from more socially deprived backgrounds and are densely populated within an area of other council estates or you can have wealthy neighbourhoods concentrated in the suburbs or outskirts.
 For example, in many wealthy Central London neighbourhoods local residents have access to a private park gardens where a key is needed to get inside thus excluding the general population from entering.
 You still can have expensive homes located alongside social housing but, as is often the case, the two cohorts may have limited interaction with each other.

 There are some traditional aspects of British culture that are still definitely evident, such as tea time and the Monarchy.
 Traditionally tea time refers to when people have afternoon tea and cakes or biscuits (cookies) around 3-4 pm but because of changes in society and working life this is becoming a less common occurrence.
 Having ‘tea’ in a household may also mean to have dinner so someone may say ‘tea is ready’ meaning that dinner is ready to be served.
 The Royal Family are generally quite popular and more so since the younger generation (Prince William et al.) have grown up but even though they are the British Royal Family they are inevitably more popular in England and Wales than in Scotland, for example.

-Guy Fawkes Day is an annual celebration on November 5th that commemorates the failed Gunpowder Plot of 1605, where Guy Fawkes and others tried to blow up Parliament.
-This holiday is celebrated by fireworks displays and bonfires around that date, and during that same period of time, there are other ethnic celebrations such as the Hindu Diwali and Muslim Eid where more fireworks are let off creating a couple of weeks of fireworks flickering in the sky across the country.
+Guy Fawkes Day is an annual celebration on November 5th that commemorates the failed Gunpowder Plot of 1605, where Guy Fawkes and others tried to blow up the Houses of Parliament.
+This holiday is celebrated by fireworks displays and bonfires around that date, and during that same period of time, there are other ethnic celebrations such as the Diwali and Eid where more fireworks are let off creating a couple of weeks of fireworks flickering in the sky across the country.

 Bath is known for its beautiful Roman architecture.
 It is the setting for many classic novels, as well as films.
-Besides the pretty comprehensive tour NYUL brings everyone on, which includes the Royal Crescent and the Roman Baths, it is worth exploring the city yourself on a fine day.
+Besides the NYU London day trip, which includes the Royal Crescent and the Roman Baths, it is worth exploring the city yourself on a fine day.

 Brighton is a nice seaside town, although the shore consistsof pebbles and rocks rather than sand!
 You will find the Royal Pavilion, amusement park rides & arcade on the pier, and alleys with cool shops.
 Growing nightlife scene as well.
 Brighton also has an excellent established LGBT scene.